Dre Campbell Farm

 Animal dung can be smelly and messy, and it takes time to decompose.
 As a result, some farmers prefer synthetic fertilizers.

-However, synthetic fertilizers do not impart organic compounds into the soil that help retain moisture, improve drainage, and encourage microbial activity.
+However, synthetic fertilizers do not add organic compounds to the soil.
+These compounds help keep moisture, improve drainage, and boost microbial activity.

-Synthetic fertilizers feed the plant, while organic fertilizers feed both the soil and the plant.
+Synthetic fertilizers nourish plants.
+Organic fertilizers, on the other hand, nourish both the soil and the plants.

 Animal Manure vs. Plant-Based Fertilizers

-One of the main disadvantages of fresh livestock manure is the risk of contamination for edible plants.
+One of the primary disadvantages of fresh livestock manure is the risk of contaminating edible plants.

-Animal dung may contain potentially dangerous pathogens like E. coli, Listeria, and Salmonella.
-If it touches food through improper handling, foodborne illnesses could result [5].
+Animal dung may contain harmful bacteria, such as E. coli, Listeria, and Salmonella.
+If food is contaminated through improper handling, foodborne illnesses can result [5].

 Crops grown under or near manured soil surfaces are most susceptible to pathogenic contamination.
 As a result, only use composted or well-aged manure.

-Plant-based fertilizers such as hay, kelp & seaweed, or green compost reduce these risks.
+Plant-based fertilizers, such as hay, kelp, seaweed, or green compost, reduce these risks.
 There’s also green manure from cover crops.
-These are crops or crop parts that are uprooted and left to wither to return to the ground naturally or dug in to enrich the soil.
+These are crops or crop parts that are uprooted and left to wither, returning to the ground naturally or dug in to enrich the soil.

-Cover crops like ryegrass, alfalfa, and certain clovers can add valuable nutrients to the soil as they break down.
+Cover crops, such as ryegrass, alfalfa, and certain clovers, enrich the soil with nutrients as they break down.
 They also help improve soil structure and promote good drainage.

 How to Use Manure for Growing Vegetables